Tick Bite Prevention

 When hiking or spending time outdoors, cover up with long sleeves and long pants.
 Ticks like to grab on to bare skin.
 Tucking pants into socks is a good idea.
 When hiking, stick to well groomed paths and avoid tall grasses.

 Use insect repellants.
 Permethrin can be applied to clothes.
-Lemon eucalyptus oil, rose of geranium essential oil (you can combine with almond oil), and other natural repellants on the market may be helpful.
+Lemon eucalyptus oil, rose of geranium essential oil (you can combine with almond oil), and other natural repellants on the market may be helpful for tick bite prevention.

 Perform tick checks on yourself, clothes and gear, pets, and children after time outdoors.
 Ticks like moist places like your armpits and groin, and especially check under your hair.
 Wearing light colored clothes makes it easier to spot ticks.